Share this article

 Living with a dog in Newcastle?
 Lucky you.
 With coastal walks, leafy parks, and off-leash areas galore, there’s no shortage of ways to enjoy the city together.
 However, being a dog parent also means staying informed.
 Here’s what local pet parents should keep in mind.

+• Plan around market days and event traffic.
 Newcastle’s community events are buzzing, but they also mean packed footpaths and loud noises that can startle dogs.
 Markets at Foreshore Park or gigs near Darby Street might be too much for pups who prefer calm environments.
 Check local event calendars and time your walks accordingly to keep things stress-free.

+• Know where the best breezy walks are.
 Hot day?
 Don’t risk scorched paws or overheated pups.
 Newcastle’s coastal walks, like The Bathers Way or paths near Nobbys Beach, offer consistent sea breezes and shaded rest areas.
 Avoid inland bitumen-heavy paths during midday and aim for sunrise or sunset strolls for cooler conditions.

+• Find a reliable pet sitter.
 Planning a getaway?
 Instead of kennels or disrupting your dog’s routine, consider an in-home sitter.
 Dogs stay where they’re comfortable, and you get peace of mind knowing someone’s there with belly rubs and walkies on schedule.

-Learn how to find a trusted Newcastle sitter
+How to find a pet sitter

 How it works